waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Olivine Lighthouse Puzzle - Consolidated Findings
 - **Objective:** Reach the top floor to find Jasmine and the sick Pokémon.
 - **Confirmed Dead Ends & Loops:**
-  - The ladder on the western side of 2F at (3, 11) leads to a section of 3F that is a confirmed dead end (NPC at (3, 9) on 3F stated he "can't get up there").
+  - The path up from the isolated 1F room needs to be personally verified.
+My previous conclusion that it was a dead end was based on unverified NPC dialogue.
   - Both pits on the eastern side of 2F (at (16, 13) and (17, 13)) lead to the same isolated section of 1F.
-The path from this 1F section leads to a dead-end on 3F.
+This path needs to be re-investigated.
 - **Current Status:**
   - Sailor Huey at (9, 3) on 2F has been defeated, granting full access to the entire floor.
   - The correct path upwards must be on 2F, as all other known paths are confirmed loops or dead ends.